Close

 Branches as on 31st Dec, 2024

-What is a Term Insurance Plan?
+What is Term Insurance?

-Term insurance is a type of life insurance policy that provides financial security to your family in case of your untimely demise during the policy term.
+Term plan is a type of life insurance policy that provides financial security to your family in case of your untimely demise during the policy term.
 The death benefits offered under this policy can help your loved ones manage daily expenses, pay off debts, or achieve future goals.

 Let’s say you buy a ₹1 crore term insurance plan.
 This is how your premiums will look based on the age at which you buy the plan: